bguesman/docsify-test/docs/editor/blocks/procedural_noise_block.md

 > Implemented as class `Expanse.ProceduralNoiseGenerator` in `blocks/ProceduralNoiseGenerator.cs`

-Block that generates a procedural noise texture.
+Component that generates a procedural noise texture.
 Exposes this texture as an `RTHandle` via the `GetTexture()` function.

 ### Texture Parameters